Carterton, Oxfordshire: Education

 St. John the Evangelist and St. Joseph's are voluntary controlled schools.
 Carterton Community College is the town's secondary school.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.
+Local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM, Greatest Hits Radio South (formerly Jack FM) on 106.4 FM and Witney Radio, a community based station which broadcast to the town on 99.9 FM.
+The town is served by the local newspapers, Oxford Times,Oxfordshire Guardian and Witney Gazette.

 Amenities

 Carterton has shops, four public houses.
 There is a public lending library in the town centre. it also has local shops as well as an Asda, Morrisons and Aldi.